laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 Now the risk of switch 4 getting jab floated into a combo doesn't justify the additional damage over switch 2, so the attacker completely switches to using switch 2 instead of switch 4 as the mid move of choice.
 The attacker also does switch 1 and switch 3 much less often since the defender can punish the attacker with much more return damage.
 The overall result is still very similar.
-If anything, the attacker is just futilely doing mid attacks into a standing guard for no damage _even more often than before_.
-The threat of the defender getting better ducking payoffs manifests itself in the defender ending up ducking _less often than before_ because the attacker doesn't want to make give as many opportunities for the defender to get the better payoffs for ducking.
-It makes intuitive sense, but I found this intriguingly paradoxical.
+If anything, the attacker is just futilely doing mid attacks into a standing guard for no damage _even more often than before_ since the attacker is doing the mid option 80% of the time.
+The threat of the defender getting better ducking payoffs manifests itself in the defender ending up ducking _less often_ than before because the attacker doesn't want to make give as many opportunities for the defender to get the better payoffs in the first place.
+It makes intuitive sense, but I first found this intriguingly paradoxical.

 This matches up with my personal experience.
-If I see that the defender is prepared to duck and launch me for doing switch 1 or 3, I start reducing my use of switch 1 and 3 and just do mid options to reduce my risk even if I'm just hitting his guard most of the time.
+If I see that the defender is prepared to duck and combo me for doing switch 1 or 3, I start reducing my use of switch 1 and 3 and just do mid options to reduce my risk even if I'm just hitting his guard most of the time.

 The overall expected damage per mixup game has also gone down from 5.189 to 1.510 damage for the attacker.
-This kind of sucks for me as the attacking Josie since I'm really not getting that much payoff for getting into the switch mixup game in the first place.
+This kind of sucks for me as the attacking Josie since then I'm really not getting that much payoff for getting into the switch mixup game in the first place.
 I might be better served by initiating a different mixup game or playing a different kind of play style altogether.
 I might even need to
-*gasp* get better at other parts of the game.
+(*gasp*) get good at the game.

 ## Adding step in transitions as another layer of depth

-But the situation is not dire for a switch stance loving Josie, she actually has more options out of switch stance by pressing forward.
+But the situation is not dire for a switch stance loving Josie, she actually has more options out of switch stance by pressing forward while in stance.
 This transitions Josie into another stance called "step in" (or "crouch dash" in common Tekken speak to group it with other similar dashing moves from other characters) where she doesn't do a move but just dashes into the opponent.
 While she's dashing in, she ducks under defending jabs and she has access to other moves [^6]:

  * step in 3 - a low attack that does more damage than switch 3.
  * step in 2 - a mid attack that launches the defender high into the air for big damage.
-With proper timing, this can go under a jab and launch the defender before the defender can react.
+With proper timing, this can go under a jab and launch the defender before the defender can recover.
  * step in 1 + 2 - a mid attack for some damage, but not as much as a step in 2.

 <iframe